Fabrizio Giovanardi

-Fabrizio Giovanardi (born 14 December 1966 in Sassuolo) is an Italian racing driver.
+Fabrizio "Piedone" Giovanardi (born 14 December 1966 in Sassuolo) is an Italian racing driver.
 During his career he has won ten touring car titles, including European and British crowns making him the most successful touring car driver worldwide.
 He has spent the majority of his career racing for Alfa Romeo and Vauxhall.

 Career

 Formula Three

 After winning both the Italian and World Formula C karting titles for 125cc karts in 1986, Giovanardi stepped up to the Italian Formula Three Championship in 1987, driving a Reynard 873 powered by Alfa Romeo for PreMa Racing, where he scored a podium en route to thirteenth position in the championship.
 He stayed in the series in 1988, where he secured two wins at Vallelunga and Enna-Pergusa and finished third overall in the championship, a point behind runner-up Mauro Martini and two points behind season champion Emanuele Naspetti.
 He returned to the series in 1990, competing in a single round.